LynxEyes/UWA-docs/README.md

 ![Pic](/VS-SQLite_for_UWP.png)

+### Appium - Windows App Driver

+Appium is a tool to perform automated UI tests.
+In order to use it you need to install the tool.
+Please visit: [WinAppDriver](https://github.com/Microsoft/WinAppDriver)

+You can obtain the installer itself [here](http://download.microsoft.com/download/6/8/7/687DEE85-E907-4A95-8035-8BC969B9EA95/WindowsApplicationDriver.msi)

 ### Getting The APP ID to use with Appium (Windows App Driver)

 Get the `Package family name` from the Package.appxmanifest > Packaging tab